The Bourbon Chronicles: Buffalo Trace distillery tour

 Tour guide feedback:

 More and more, we’ve found the enjoyment level of a distillery tour we go on to be directly related to the energy, engagement and historical knowledge of the tour guide.
-Our guide here was very informative, and spoke quickly – but not hurriedly, and welcomed questions with an appropriate frequency, each of which he answered candidly and intelligently.
+At first, our guide appeared to be sort of ‘over it’, as he looked tired and was sweating through his shirt (it was a hot day!).
+But as it turned out, he was extraordinarily engaged, informative, and funnier than all get-out!
+He spoke quickly – but not hurriedly, and welcomed questions with an appropriate frequency, each of which he answered candidly and intelligently.

 Our tasting started with their (relatively new) Wheatley vodka, before getting into their big hitters: their namesake product (Buffalo Trace), followed by Eagle Rare, and then the highly sought-after/scarce Blanton’s.
-For “dessert” there was their bourbon cream which we were encouraged to mix with actual root beer, for a delightful version of a root beer float, and finished with a pecan bourbon ball.
+For “dessert” there was their bourbon cream which we were encouraged to mix with actual root beer (also produced on-site), for a delightful version of a root beer float, and finished with a pecan bourbon ball.

 The vodka was surprisingly drinkable.
 Their signature product, Buffalo Trace is $28/bottle, and it drinks like it’s $10 more than that, as it would both compliment and stand out in a cocktail – though is also great neat or on-the-rocks.
 For me it had a bold, spicy finish.
 Eagle Rare is pretty much everything I just mentioned about Buffalo Trace, but a little more body to the flavor which made it smoother.
 When you can find it these days, it retails for $34/bottle and (likewise, just like Buffalo Trace) drinks about $10 higher than that.